-Japanese Pickled Ginger: Beni Shoga vs Gari
+The Difference: Beni Shoga vs Gari

 Kizami Beni Shoga (刻み紅しょうが)

-Beni Shoga is made of the roots of ginger in Ume plum vinegar infused with red Shiso (perilla) leaves.
+Beni Shoga is made of the roots of ginger that have been picked in Ume plum vinegar infused with red Shiso (perilla) leaves.